ahmdsaladin/ahmmd/README.md

 - Bali
 - Morocco

-Each collection should be placed in its corresponding folder in the `public` directory.
-Update image Validation /scripts/validate-images.ts
+Each collection should be placed in its corresponding folder in the `public` directory with the following structure:
+- `cover.png` - The cover image for the collection (must be PNG format)
+- `[collection-name]-[number].jpg` - The individual photos in the collection

+Update image validation in `/scripts/validate-images.ts` if you need to modify the collection structure.

 ## 🎨 Theme Customization